 These online study tools for college students can help you prepare for exams and improve your grades

 Need help acing the big exam and improving your GPA?
-Online study websites like Quizlet offer homework help, textbooks solutions, study guides, and more to make learning (and cramming) easy.
-Of course, Quizlet isn't your only option - here's a list of 29 study sites, updated for 2017 and complete with feature lists, apps, reviews, and associated costs.
+Online study websites like Quizlet offer homework help, textbooks solutions, study guides and more to make learning (and cramming) easy.
+Of course, Quizlet isn’t your only option – here’s a list of 30 study sites, updated for 2020 and complete with feature lists, apps, reviews and associated costs.

-Learn from more than 148 million user-submitted study sets and classes covering a wide variety of topics (or create your own shareable study set).
+Learn from more than 300 million user-submitted study sets covering a variety of topics (or create your own shareable study set).

 - Interactive games